TomAugspurger/cuda-streams-sample/README.md

 - We have good utilization of the memory system (no gaps in the teal)
 - We have good utilization of the compute system (no gaps in the blue)

+## pylibcudf-sample

+pylibcudf is still working to provide an API that expose streams (https://github.com/rapidsai/cudf/issues/18962). [pylibcudf-simple.py](./pylibcudf-simple.py) is a rough attempt.
+Things look less good here, but this could easily be user-error.